-- Organizations who receive funding through the RFP process are known as LIA Subrecipients. - Organizations who receive funding through the RFA process are known as LIA Community Impact Projects (CIPs).
+Applications are reviewed to determine if they meet required eligibility criteria.
+Organizations who are selected to receive funding through the RFA process are contracted service vendors known as Community Impact Projects.

-By applying for funds through MFF, SNAP-Ed funded organizations help maximize resources available for nutrition education and physical activity promotion in Michigan.
-SNAP-Ed at MFF LIAs apply for funding annually.
+By applying for funding through SNAP-ED at MFF, organizations help maximize resources available for nutrition education and physical activity promotion in Michigan.
+Funded organizations reapply for SNAP-Ed at MFF funding annually.